Zoe Slater

-Zoe Slater is a fictional character from the BBC soap opera EastEnders, played by Michelle Ryan.
+Zoe Slater is a fictional character from the BBC soap opera EastEnders, portrayed by Michelle Ryan.
 She made her first appearance on 18 September 2000.
-Zoe arrives in Walford along with her father, Charlie Slater (Derek Martin), sisters Kat Slater (Jessie Wallace), Lynne Hobbs (Elaine Lordan), Little Mo Mitchell (Kacey Ainsworth), and grandmother Mo Harris (Laila Morse).
-In January 2005, it was announced that Ryan would be leaving the soap, with Zoe's departure airing on 24 June 2005.
-Despite turning down several offers to return over the previous 20 years, in May 2025, it was reported Ryan agreed to reprise the role of Zoe later in the year.
-The following month, the character made an unannounced return in the episode broadcast on 16 June.
+In January 2005, it was announced that Ryan would be leaving the soap, departing on 24 June 2005.
+In May 2025, it was reported that Ryan would reprise the role, making an unannounced return on 16 June 2025 before returning full-time on 1 September.
+In July 2026, it was announced Ryan would again depart the role later that year.
+The character was killed off in the episode broadcast on 10 September 2026.

-Following their arrival, it later emerges that Zoe is in fact Kat's daughter, and a product of incest after Kat was raped by her uncle Harry Slater (Michael Elphick) in 1983, and Zoe was legally adopted by Kat's parents, Charlie and Viv.
+Zoe arrives in Walford along with her father, Charlie Slater (Derek Martin); sisters Kat (Jessie Wallace), Lynne (Elaine Lordan), Little Mo (Kacey Ainsworth); and grandmother Mo Harris (Laila Morse).
+Later, it emerges that Zoe is in fact Kat's daughter, and a product of incest, after Kat was raped by her uncle Harry Slater (Michael Elphick) in 1983, and Zoe was raised by Kat's parents, Charlie and Viv.
 This was nominated for Best Storyline at the British Soap Awards, as well as winning Best Single Episode in 2002.
 Another highly acclaimed storyline was Zoe's friendship with Kelly Taylor (Brooke Kinsella).
-In 2003, Zoe and Kelly made headlines in the UK, in a New Year's Eve episode that was filmed on-location in Scotland.
+In 2003, Zoe and Kelly made headlines in the UK in a New Year's Eve episode that was filmed on location in Scotland.
 In the storyline, Zoe, Kelly and others travel from London to Scotland, but their minibus crashes, leaving them stranded and injured on the freezing cold Scottish moors.
-While stranded, Kelly cares for an injured Zoe, and they become overemotional and kiss.
-The episode featuring their kiss attracted 9.5 million viewers, and the precise moment that they kissed was watched by 44% of the available viewing audience.
+While stranded, Kelly attends to an injured Zoe, leading to an emotional moment in which they share a kiss.
+The episode showcasing their kiss garnered 9.5 million viewers, with the exact moment of their kiss being watched by 44% of the available viewing audience.